 - Walking for the day: 17 km, 4 hours

 - Overnight in Astorga (Hotel La Peseta, Hotel Gaudi or similar)

 Day 5: Astorga to Foncebadón | 26 km

 From the lovely city of Astorga, you will gradually make your way up towards the stunning León Mountains and the lush Bierzo region, taking paths surrounded by broom, heather and oak trees before reaching Rabanal del Camino.

-Today is one of the most rewarding days ahead on the Camino as it climbs to Mount Irago.
+Today is one of the most rewarding days on the Camino as it climbs to Mount Irago, the highest on the Camino (1500m).
 Stop at the Iron Cross on top of the mountain, one of the most special places on the French Way, where you can place a memento and visit the St James chapel before descending to the lush area of El Bierzo.
 On your way to Ponferrada, pass through the lovely town of Molinaseca.
 Once in Ponferrada, you should explore the old town, its impressive 12th century Templars Castle, and make sure you try the local specialities, such as botillo and some of Spain’s most delicious cured meats.